sonic-net/SONiC/doc/SONiC_VRRP_HLD.md

 VRRP module is warm reboot compliant but the sessions state will not be maintained during warm-reboot.
 That is, VRRP docker will be restarted as part of warm-reboot.
 Master instances on restarting router will go Down, and Backup instance on the restart neighbor routers will transition to Master.
 The behavior of VRRP will be like Cold reboot.

-To aid faster convergence, any Master router will quickly relinquish its mastership by advertising 0 priority keepalives and the Backup router upon receiving 0 priority keepalive will instantaneously become Master.
+To aid faster convergence, all Master routers will quickly relinquish its mastership by advertising 0 priority keepalives and the Backup router upon receiving 0 priority keepalive will instantaneously become Master.